passandscore/solstack/gitbook/upgradable/FreeMintERC721/README.md

 # FreeMintERC721

 The `FreeMintERC721` contract manages free NFT minting with URI metadata generation.
-It supports an upgradable design using an initializer function for deployment.
+It supports an upgradeable design using an initializer function for deployment.

 ## Key Features

-- **Contract Type**: Upgradable ERC721 contract.
+- **Contract Type**: upgradeable ERC721 contract.
 - **Initializer Function**: Initializes the contract with name, symbol, and asset URI.
 - **Ownership**: Uses `OwnableUpgradeable` for access control.
 - **Minting Control**: Provides functions to pause, resume, and set minting windows.